yinx/360docs/docs.md

 }
 ```

-By convention, a service with the ID "milestones", will receive requests from the proxy located at "/milestones"s (with the prefix stripped).
+By convention, a service with the ID "milestones", will receive requests from the proxy located at "/milestones" (with the prefix stripped).
-The proxy uses Ribbon to locate an instance to forward to via discovery, and all requests are executed in a hystrix command, so failures will show up in Hystrix metrics, and once the circuit is open the proxy will not try to contact the service.
+The proxy uses Ribbon to locate an instance to forward to via discovery.
+All requests are executed in a Hystrix command, so failures will show up in Hystrix metrics and once the circuit is open the proxy will not try to contact the service.

 Our zuul service is located at <https://github.com/Ordineo/gateway>
 <a name="jwt"></a>